December 9, 2022

 In this Unity scene the VR user must grab the green box.
 However, since there is a 10-second delay, the VR user cannot exit the step until the waiting time has elapsed.
 Only then can the condition be fulfilled and the step completed.
 If the VR user needs more time than the given delay time to grab the box, they stay in the same step until they grab the box and the condition is met.

-To create the delay behavior, select the step in the Workflow Editor.
+To create the delay behavior, select the step in the Process Editor.
 Next, go to Step Inspector > Behaviors > Add Behavior > Utility > Delay.

 Set the delay to 10 seconds.